 Coming soon to a landscape near you -- Fall Seasonal Color!

-There is a good chance your summer seasonal color looks better right now than it has all summer.
-Sadly, it only has a few weeks left to put on a show.
+Following the rain the last week of August and cooler temperatures the first week of September there is a good chance your summer seasonal color looks better right now than it has all summer.

-As days in the 80s are replaced by days in the 70s, the change in the landscape will be most noticeable in your summer annual color.
-Impatiens, begonias, penta, lantana, periwinkle, coleus, sunpatiens are often at their best in early September and fading by the end of the month.
+As days in the 80’s are replaced by days in the 70’s the change in the landscape will be most noticeable in your summer annual color.

 Next up for your landscape….
 Fall Seasonal Color!